 I Need a Vet but Have No Money!
-Have you found yourself shouting this into the void recently?
-If so, you’re definitely not alone.
+You’re definitely not alone.
 Approximately 67% of American households own one or more pets.
 For many people, a dog, cat, or another type of animal can be like a best friend or even another member of the family.
 As a result, a pet’s medical needs are probably very important to you and your family.

 Unfortunately, like medical bills for humans, veterinary bills can get very expensive, very quickly.
 This means that millions of people find themselves with ailing pets and no way to pay for treatment.
 So, what can you do?
 In today’s guide, we will look at a few of the most common questions related to vet bill costs and what you can do to pay for them!